Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: Setup and Related Work

 A policy $\pi$ chooses the next arm to play based on the sequence of past plays and obtained rewards.
-The performance of $\pi$ is measured by its (piece-wise stationary) \emph{regret}, the difference between the expected reward obtained by an oracle policy playing an optimal arm $i^*_t$ at time $t$, and that of the policy $\pi$:
+The performance of $\pi$ is measured by its (dynamic) \emph{regret}, the difference between the expected reward obtained by an oracle policy playing an optimal arm $a^\star_t$ at time $t$, and that of the policy $\pi$: